Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 ### Easy Install

-The CloudZero helm repository must first be added.
+First, add the CloudZero helm repository.
 Refer to the [`helm repo`](https://helm.sh/docs/helm/helm_repo/) documentation for command details.
 To use a beta version, refer to the [beta installation document](./BETA-INSTALLATION.md) for the appropriate channel.

 ```console
 helm repo add cloudzero https://cloudzero.github.io/cloudzero-charts